Our human rights strategy pursuant to § 6 of the German Supply Chain Due Diligence Act (LkSG)

 Risk analysis

-In order to review the impact of DLR's actions on human rights, an abstract risk analysis relating to human rights and ecologically relevant aspects was carried out for the first time in 2022 for DLR's own business division and DLR's business partners relevant within the meaning of the LkSG.
+In order to review the impact of our actions on human rights, an abstract risk analysis relating to human rights and ecologically relevant aspects was carried out for the first time in 2022 for our own business division and our business partners relevant within the meaning of the LkSG.
 The aim of this risk analysis was to identify possible human rights-related risk topics in a structured manner and to prioritise where potentially high risks are identified.

-Building on the abstract risk analysis, DLR carries out IT-supported concrete risk analyses of prioritised suppliers and business partners on an annual basis and as required in accordance with the LkSG.
+Building on the abstract risk analysis, we carriy out IT-supported concrete risk analyses of prioritised suppliers and business partners on an annual basis and as required in accordance with the LkSG.

 Measures

-Based on the results of the risk analyses, DLR derives specific measures to reduce and avert the identified potential risks, aligns its considerations and processes accordingly to include these risks, and sensitises both employees and suppliers to these risks and the associated remedial measures in a targeted manner as required.
+Based on the results of the risk analyses, we derive specific measures to reduce and avert the identified potential risks, align our considerations and processes accordingly to include these risks, and sensitise both employees and suppliers to these risks and the associated remedial measures in a targeted manner as required.

 Documentation and reporting obligations

-Starting in 2023, DLR will report annually publicly and to the Federal Office for Economic Affairs and Export Control (BAFA) on its supply chain due diligence activities, including disclosure of the results of the supply chain risk assessment and a description of the measures taken to mitigate the identified risks and an assessment of their effectiveness.
+Since 2023, we are reporting annually publicly and to the Federal Office for Economic Affairs and Export Control (BAFA) on our supply chain due diligence activities, including disclosure of the results of the supply chain risk assessment and a description of the measures taken to mitigate the identified risks and an assessment of their effectiveness.

-DLR's report on the fulfilment of its due diligence obligations will be published here on this website for the first time for the 2023 financial year in early 2024.
+Our report on the fulfilment of our due diligence obligations was published here on this website for the first time for the 2023 financial year.